Academic regulations

 Some undergraduate programmes offer placements, typically at level 5, and this can mean that you need to accumulate more than 120 credits at that level and more than 360 credits overall.
 You can find details of credit requirements for your programme in your programme handbook.

 If you are studying a postgraduate programme, this will normally consist of 180 credits and divided into a taught stage of 120 credits and a project/dissertation stage of 60 credits.
-You may be permitted to progress to the final project/dissertation stage of your programme with 90 credits from the 120-credit Postgraduate Diploma stage, depending on whether your missing 30 credits relates to a prerequisite module for the project stage.
+You may be permitted to progress to the final project/dissertation stage of your programme with 90 credits from the 120-credit Postgraduate Diploma stage, depending on whether you're missing 30 credits relates to a prerequisite module for the project stage.

 Modules may include more than one component of assessment and your overall module mark is calculated from the component marks.
 Sometimes these assessments contribute equally to your overall module mark, sometimes one assessment is worth more than the other.